New Cases, Investigations and On-going cases

 Debt Collection and Mortgage Foreclosure Abuses

 LVNV Funding, LLC v.
 Trice, 2011 IL App.
 (1st) 092,773 (action against debt collector who pursued collection against debtors without being licensed; prevailed in unlicensed debt collector’s motion for rehearing of Order affirming lower court’s decision to void debt collector’s judgment against debtor for lack of license; LVNV’s petition for leave to appeal denied (Nov.
 30, 2011).
+The matter is currently pending decision by the Illinois Supreme Court on the constitutionality of the Illinois Collection Agency Act.

 Brown v.
 Universal Fidelity Corp., (n/k/a Universal Fidelity, L.P.), 01-CH-17979 (Cir.
 Ct.
 Cook County, Ill.) (action against debt purchaser who unilaterally changed terms of agreements that uninsured motorists who were at fault in accidents with Allstate-insured drivers entered into with Allstate; prevailed on motions to dismiss and summary judgment; case currently proceeding despite debtor’s bankruptcy filing).